-If you work in one of the roles listed below in the UK then you may need an SIA licence:
+If you work in one of the following roles in the UK, then you will probably need an SIA licence:

 - Door Supervision

 - Security Guarding

 - Cash and valuables in transit

 This page provides information on the ways in which a criminal record may affect any new or existing licences.

 It forms part of our section on looking for (and keeping) employment and volunteering.

 Undertaking training courses and applying for an SIA licence can be time consuming and costly.
 It’s important therefore to find out whether the SIA are likely to grant you a licence before you invest too much time and money in the process.

 The Security Industry Authority (SIA) is the organisation responsible for regulating the private security industry.
 They are an independent body that reports to the Home Secretary under the terms of the Private Security Industry Act 2001.
 The SIA has 2 main duties: